Copyright © 2020 W3C® (MIT, ERCIM, Keio, Beihang). W3C liability, trademark and permissive document license rules apply.

 This section describes gaps in existing existing web platform capabilities needed to support the use cases and requirements described in this document.
 Where applicable, this section also describes how existing web platform features can be used as workarounds, and any associated limitations.

-API has been previously discussed as a means
+The DataCue API has been previously discussed as a means

 to deliver in-band media timed event data to web